November 21, 2024

 The distinct approach of DIR/Floortime fosters an environment where children with autism can thrive socially and emotionally.
 Various studies highlight its effectiveness as a therapeutic modality, while providing important insights into how DIR/Floortime meets therapy standards [6].

-Parents and caregivers interested in this therapy can refer to additional resources such as dir floortime evidence-based myths and addressing dir floortime skepticism to better understand how this approach can benefit their children.
+Parents and caregivers interested in this therapy can refer to additional resources such as DIR floortime evidence-based myths and addressing DIR floortime skepticism to better understand how this approach can benefit their children.

 Individuals interested in becoming a Floortime therapist must meet specific training and qualifications to effectively support children with developmental challenges, particularly those on the autism spectrum.
 The DIR/Floortime model emphasizes a child-led approach that prioritizes emotional and social development.